banbagroup/banbagroup.com/_posts/2019-08-08-why-we-sponsored-our-first-event-in-nepal.markdown

 Obviously this has had a massive impact on the local tech community.
 Having experienced  community events throughout the world we know the benefits that can come out of discussing technology, being inspired, learning new things and pushing your own personal development forward.
 Students in particular are affected by this and this needs to change.

-Last month our organisation was approached to sponsor a Rails Girls event in Kathmandu.
+Last month our organisation was approached Saroj Maharjan of Ruby Nepal to sponsor a Rails Girls event in Kathmandu.
 We didn't hesitate and are always fully support events in any way shape or form and are happy to contribute however we can.

 <div class="text-center mt-5">
   <img src="/assets/images/railsgirls/rails-girls-1.jpeg" alt="Rails Girls Kathmandu" title="Rails Girls Kathmandu" class="img-responsive" />